vmmc2/Senbonzakura/README.md

 - [ ] Evaluate the possibility of generating the AST in a way that it can be given directly to LLVM so it can generate code for desired target architectures.

 ## Things to reconsider/rethink
 - [ ] The API and functioning of the ```FileWriter``` class.
 It was kinda hard to write tests for this class when I was developing the lexing phase.
-It was kind of hard to develop the tests.
+- [ ] Reflect about how we handle errors.
+Currently we are using a ```DiagnosticReporter``` class.
+However, maybe there are better ways to deal with this.
+- [ ] Make the error messages have a uniform structure, whether they are related to the compiler itself or to the system that is running the compiler.
+- [ ] Reflect about how the ```FileScanner``` is structured.
+Also, if something about if could be improved.
+- [ ] Reflect about how some tests are being implemented.
+Sometimes, when I am writing a test of a certain component, I get the impression that there are many more components being involved.
+Which gives me the impression that the components of the Senbonzakura compiler are currently highly coupled.

 ## Commands to Execute Tests
 ```sh